Eastern Washington Tour

 LEVEL OF DIFFICULTY

 Late May/ early June can be unpredictable in Eastern Washington.
-Days are likely be warm and dry (even hot!), but you should also be prepared for both rain and cold temperatures as this tour goes through stretches at high elevation and over two high mountain passes.
+Days are likely to be warm and dry (even hot!), but you should also be prepared for both rain and cold temperatures as this tour goes through stretches at high elevation and over two high mountain passes.

 This tour will provide breakfast, lunch and snacks on riding days.
 Dinners are on your own.